 Getting insurance fraud lawyers involved in your case early on can help ensure that your rights are protected throughout the investigation and during your arrest.
 It also ensures that your criminal defense attorneys have adequate time to perform an investigation, review the evidence in the case, and prepare your defense.

-Contact the Insurance Fraud Lawyers at Keller Law Offices
+Contact the Insurance Fraud Lawyers at Keller Criminal Defense Attorneys

-At Keller Law Offices, our Minnesota insurance fraud lawyers use aggressive defense tactics to ensure the best possible outcome for people facing charges involving insurance fraud.
+At Keller Criminal Defense Attorneys, our Minnesota insurance fraud lawyers use aggressive defense tactics to ensure the best possible outcome for people facing charges involving insurance fraud.
 We are available to clients 24 hours a day, seven days a week.
 If you would like to schedule a free consultation with our attorneys, please contact our office.